 Coats/jackets are not to be worn during the course of the normal school day.
 Those articles of clothing are to be kept in the student's locker.
 Hoods are not permitted to be worn up during the school day.
+Students must be wearing shoes with a hard sole during the school day.

-The following clothing is unacceptable: clothing exposing undergarments, pajamas, slippers, pants with chains, tops exposing a bare chest, shoulders, or stomach (haltertops, spaghetti straps, tube tops, tank tops, sleeveless cut off t-shirts) high cut shorts and skirts, muscle shirts, indecency, obscenity, displaying or advertising alcohol, drugs, and tobacco.
+The following clothing is unacceptable: clothing exposing undergarments, pants with chains, tops exposing a bare chest, shoulders, or stomach (halter-tops, spaghetti straps, tube tops, tank tops, sleeveless cut off t-shirts) high cut shorts and skirts, muscle shirts, indecency, obscenity, displaying or advertising alcohol, drugs, and tobacco.